getdish/dish/docs/tom.md

     - be sure to use the NON-ambiance/service review as the base for smoothing dish tag reviews! should really improve it.
 - Crawlers
   - delivery crawlers would be great
-- Autocomplete endpoint to get ONLY dishes from a specific cuisine (If I'm in Vietnamese it return "Pho", etc)?
+- Autocomplete endpoint to get ONLYs dishes from a specific cuisine (If I'm in Vietnamese it return "Pho", etc)?
-- One big missing piece that would make the whole ui better: top_comment
+- One big missing piece that would make the whole ui better: top_comment 👷 such a great idea
   - having top comments for tags would be even bigger
 - [reserved for various productionizing work]

 Week 2

-- Location endpoint: can we get nearby regions easily? if so would be helpful
+- Location endpoint: can we get nearby regions easily? ⚠️ if so would be helpful what defines a "region"?
 - Performance check - search/home has seemed slow
 - Crawlers!
-  - Delivery crawlers 🚚
+  - Delivery crawlers 🚚 👷
-  - Google for images/reviews
+  - Google for images/reviews 👷
-  - Instagram v1
+  - Instagram v1 ⚠️ hardest thing is matching accounts to restaruants

 Week 3

 - Menus from more places
-  - yelp, google, tripadvisor...
+  - yelp, google, tripadvisor... 👷
-  - menu data is actually really nice if we can merge it with dish data in the UI so i can show a full menu, and pull in images if they exist
+  - menu data is actually really nice if we can merge it with dish data in the UI so i can show a full menu, and pull in images if they exist ✔️ just need to form the right graph queries
 - Menu => Dish and Image => Dish improvements
   - we can likely do a ton of small things to better pull out dish images, dish reviews, etc:
-    - from image comments
+    - from image comments ✔️⚠️ already doing this, there are other sources, but it's tricky
-    - menu items can help us add dish tags
+    - menu items can help us add dish tags 👷
-    - partial matching dish names for sentiment
+    - partial matching dish names for sentiment ⚠️  can you expand on this?
-- Delivery service crawlers
+- Delivery service crawlers 👷

 Week 4

 - [reserved for various productionizing work]
 - Top comments!
   - For dishes, restaruants, potentially even tag
-    - use some off-the-shelf ML to make it cool?
+    - use some off-the-shelf ML to make it cool? (initial research doesn't reveal anything obvious)
-    - perhaps showing (1 positive + 1 negative)?
+    - perhaps showing (1 positive + 1 negative)? (summarisation is certainly available, summarised negative sentiment could be tricky)
 - Image crawling - image selection improvements
-  - Google or instagram, both ideally!
+  - Google or instagram, both ideally! 👷
 - Various features for "completeness"
-  - If we can find an easyish pre-packaged docker image / library for ML we can use to summarize all the comments into little "snippets" like yelp/google do, that would be a big win in the UI
+  - If we can find an easyish pre-packaged docker image / library for ML we can use to summarize all the comments into little "snippets" like yelp/google do, that would be a big win in the UI (nothing immediately stands out here :/)

 # Triage